Fridtjof Nansen-class frigate

-As of November 2018, four are in active service and one has sunk and was subsequently scrapped.
+As of November 2018, four are in active service and one was scrapped following a severe collision that led to its sinking.

 Design

 The frigates were originally intended as a replacement for the aging Oslo-class frigates, with a primary focus on anti-submarine warfare (ASW).
 Eventually, the need for a robust anti-aircraft defense as well as the possibility of incorporating the Naval Strike Missile surface-to-surface missile produced by Norwegian company Kongsberg Defence & Aerospace led to a more multi-role design.
 The selection of Navantia as prime contractor led to the design being very similar to the Spanish Navy's Álvaro de Bazán-class frigates, including the incorporation of Lockheed Martin's AEGIS combat system.

 Improvements

 The Fridtjof Nansen-class frigates are larger, and have more personnel and equipment than the Oslo-class frigates.
 Compared to the Oslo-class vessels, the new vessels are 35 meters longer, nine meters taller and two meters deeper below water.
 They are also five meters broader and have three times the water displacement of the old ships.
-The frigates operated six NFH NH90 helicopters, with the role as an extended "arm" of the frigates' ASW and ASuW capabilities but these will be taken out of services (2022) and returned to NH Industries.
+The frigates operated six NFH NH90 helicopters, with the role as an extended "arm" of the frigates' anti-submarine and anti-surface capabilities but these will be taken out of services (2022) and returned to NH Industries.
+In 2023, Norway announced the acquisition of 6 MH-60R helicopters.
+While the helicopters would be prepared to be equipped for anti-submarine operations, they were initially to be deployed with the Norwegian Coast Guard.
+This meant that the replacement of helicopters specifically to operate off the Fridtjof Nansen-class remained outstanding.

+The 2023 defence acquisitions plan indicated that the frigates would undergo technical upgrades beginning in 2025 in order to maintain their operational capabilities.